 Leisure & Hospitality – Travel, Hotels & Airlines

 Leisure and hospitality has been a hard hit industry during the pandemic.
 With the world essentially shutting down, visitors were no longer flying to hotels, Airbnb’s, casinos, and theme parks.
-Businesses in these industries have suffered tremendous losses in 2020, but are expected to come back in 2021.
+Businesses in these industries suffered tremendous losses in 2020, but have began to come back in 2021.
+These trends should continue as we move into 2022.

 Travel, hotel and airline stocks to consider this year include: